Photo by Monkey Business Images / Shutterstock.com

 2. Entertainment deals

-You’ve worked hard for a half-century — now’s the time to start reaping rewards in the form of discounted entertainment.
+You’ve worked hard during your half-century — now’s the time to start reaping rewards in the form of discounted entertainment.

 3. Retail savings

-AARP members can catch a price break at many popular national retailers.
+AARP members can catch a price break at various national retailers.

 There are even discounts on monthly phone services and accessories from industry leaders.
-For example, you can get a 10 percent discount on the monthly service charge from AT&T.
+For example, you can get a 10 percent discount on the monthly service charge for qualified wireless plans from AT&T.

 4. Travel perks